Bike Commuting in Chicago: A Survival Guide

 While Chicago has plenty of bike lanes, there are going to be times when you are sharing the road with cars.
 The best way to keep yourself safe and have an enjoyable ride is to bike like you are driving a car.
 This means taking about 3ft of space in the lane and not trying to ride as close to the curb as possible.
 You stand a much higher chance of getting doored by a parked car than you do hit by a car behind you.

-You’ll get honked at a few times a week, but just smile and wave.
+You’ll get honked at a few times a week, but please do not react.
 Don’t give drivers the finger if they honk and yell at you.
-They’re operating a few tons of steel strapped to a combustion engine, there’s no reason to intentionally invite them to launch into a anger fueled rage.
+They’re operating a few tons of steel strapped to a combustion engine, and there’s no reason to invite them to launch into a anger fueled rage.
 If you feel you must respond to some amped up idiot in an SUV, I’m a big fan of the smile and wave or the thumbs up.

 Step 4: Have Fun!